-Here are some answers to some questions we’re often asked.
+Here are a few answers to questions we’re asked.

 Can’t find what you’re looking for?
 We’re just an email or phone call away.